-NEW Junior Great Books Series 6–8!
+Junior Great Books Series 6–8

 • In-depth reading, critical thinking, and writing activities

-• Note-taking options focused on author’s craft
+• Note-taking options focused on author’s craft and literary elements

 • Differentiated instruction for every core activity